Centre for Initiatives in Education

 Admission to the IESP

-Students wishing to apply for admission to the IESP should contact the CISCE directly.
-For details and an application form, visit https://carleton.ca/indigenous/cisce/iesp/registration/.
+Students wishing to apply for admission to the IESP can download a copy of the application on our website.
+Visit https://carleton.ca/indigenous/cisce/iesp/registration/.

 IESP Student Classification